 Definition of pro-European in English:

-Favouring or supporting closer links with the European Union.
+(Of a person, attitude, or policy) favoring or supporting closer links with the European Union.

 - Even mild-mannered pro-European David Curry - no doubt livid that a divisive European referendum would now be called - stuck the boot in.